Racehorse Retirement

 2. From October 1 2018, it became a legal requirement and is enforceable by Trading Standards.

 3. The legislation also requires that a horse’s passport is returned to Weatherbys to be updated with the new ownership details.
-Racing ownerships have been granted an exemption; however when a horse comes out of training this exemption no longer applies.
+Racing ownerships have been granted an exemption; however when a horse comes out of training this exemption no longer applies and responsibility to take action lies with the owner as listed on the passport.

 4. The owner of a horse in training should have previously registered their ownership with Weatherbys before the horse went into training unless they are the breeder, in which case the ownership is already correct.

-5. When a horse comes out of training and the racing ownership is terminated, the Weatherbys ownership becomes the valid ownership recognised by DEFRA and the Central Equine Database.
+5. When a horse comes out of training and the racing ownership is terminated, the Weatherbys passport becomes the valid ownership recognised by DEFRA and the Central Equine Database.

 6. Even if a racing owner retains ownership of a horse after it finishes racing they will be required to register their ownership with Weatherbys if they haven’t already done so prior to the horse going into training (unless they bred the horse).